kjl-89/choose-your-adventure/Outbreak/scene3A.md

 # Run to the parking lot to find your car

 You run through the doors into the infested parking lot.
-Your cars is a few rows back.
+Your car is a few rows back.

 You're halfway to it when the alarm of a nearby car **goes off**